brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-WhatToExpect.md

 ---
 layout: post
-title: Blog Post and New Year's Resolutions
+title: About This Blog and New Year's Resolutions
 ---

 *What to expect from this blog*: Daily blog posts about some STEM-related topic relevant to my own academic journey and thinking.